#playshapes children into the adults they become

-Although the majority of people recognise the positive benefits of play, there are a number of barriers that prevent children from enjoying this right to the full.
+Although the majority of people recognise the positive benefits of play, there are still a number of barriers that prevent children from enjoy this right to the full.
+This includes factors such as: inadequate play spaces; cuts in public funding; changes in the school system; increasing homework; concerns about accidents, strangers and traffic, and a false perception that play is frivolous.